PHP

 Create a Redis Connection Function

 Next, let's create a PHP file that will handle the Redis connection.
-Create a file named redis_connect.php
+Create a file named redis_connect.php with the following content:

-and establishes a connection to the Redis database.
+This function reads the configuration from config.php and establishes a connection to the Redis database.

 Create a Test Script

 Now, let's create a test script to verify our connection and perform some basic Redis operations.
-Create a file named test_redis.php
+Create a file named test_redis.php with the following content:

 This script demonstrates setting and getting a key, as well as working with Redis hashes.